 Are there any benefits to becoming a field instructor?

-Field instructors are eligible to attend 2-3 free CEU workshops/year that are put on by Augsburg College.
+Field instructors are eligible to attend 2-3 free CEU workshops/year that are put on by Augsburg University.
 They also receive free access to Augsburg library materials.

 What are my responsibilities as a field instructor?

 A field instructor is responsible for providing a student with 1 hour of supervision/week, arranging for student to have adequate work space, orienting student to the new work environment, defining roles and responsibilities of students, modeling professional social work practice for student, evaluating students, and maintaining open communication with Augsburg field staff.
 (For more specifics on roles and responsibilities, please see the Field Manual, located on the forms/documents page).

 Yes, there is a two hour orientation in August, where field instructors will be given information and have a chance to ask questions.

 What is the field placement process and how are the agencies involved?